-- the date of acquisition of the asset by the transferor; - the amount and date of the expenditure incurred in respect of the asset; and - any valuation of the asset on the valuation date.
+• the date of acquisition of the asset by the transferor;

+- the amount and date of the expenditure incurred on the asset; and - any valuation of the asset on the valuation date.

-This provision ensures that the transfer of the capital assets takes place on a taxneutral basis and there is no capital gain or capital loss as a result of the amalgamation transaction.
+This provision ensures that the transfer of the capital assets takes place on a tax-neutral basis and there is no capital gain or capital loss as a result of the amalgamation transaction.